 I have quite an emotional attachment to the Pentecost Lookout.

 The 24th May 2016 was the year anniversary of my Oma’s (grandma’s) death.
-It was a real struggle that day to stay upbeat and positive for the passengers and having the opportunity for a very tearful but cathartic conversation with my dad meant the absolute world to me.
+It was a real struggle that day to stay upbeat and positive for the passengers and it was at the Lookout that I had the opportunity for a very tearful but cathartic conversation with my dad, which meant the absolute world to me.
 It was also where, several trips later, I found out that my step-granddad had passed away.
-And there was a poem that my mum read to me over the phone after she’d told me the news which really struck a chord with me for both situations.
-As I was standing outside, surrounded by stunning scenery, wheeling kites against a bright sun and cloudless sky, and feeling the light breeze blow, my mum recited:
+And there was a poem that my mum read to me over the phone after she’d told me the news which really struck a chord for both situations.
+As I was standing outside, surrounded by stunning scenery, a view of the Cockburn Range, wheeling kites against a bright sun and cloudless sky, and feeling the light breeze blow, my mum recited:

 Do not stand at my grave and weep,